Simon II de Senlis, Earl of Huntingdon-Northampton

 He was prominent in the Anarchy, fighting for Stephen of England in 1141 at the Battle of Lincoln.
 He continued to support Stephen's side; R. H. C. Davis calls him 'staunch' and 'consistently loyal' and surmises that Simon calculated that if the Empress Matilda won, his earldom of Northampton would be taken over by her uncle David I of Scotland.

 Simon was rewarded by becoming Earl of Huntingdon.
 He died in 1153 just before Henry II of England took over, whereupon the king restored the Earldom of Huntingdon-Northampton to his ally Malcolm IV of Scotland.
+His widow, Countess Isabel de Beaumont, remarried to baron Gervase Paganell.